aymnms/triforce-c/README.md

 To execute a c file, you must first compile it, then execute it.

-There are currently 2 files you can run: triangle.c and matrice.c
+There are 3 files you can run: triangle.c, matrice.c and triforce.c

 ### Compilation

-To compile the project, run the following command in the project directory :
+To compile a file, run the following command in the project directory :
 ```sh
 gcc -o output_name source_file.c
 ```